emad-elsaid/emad-elsaid.github.io/source/content/posts/Posting to Hugo static site from a Facebook profile.md

 2. IFTTT.com will be triggered, sending the post to the webhook
 3. Your webhook script will get the request body and writing it to a file, then executing `Hugo` to regenerate the HTML.
-4. The HTML is served the the nginx service.
+4. The HTML is served with the nginx service.